 - Showmanship is open to Senior, Intermediate and Junior 4-H exhibitors and FFA senior exhibitors.
-4-H senior and FFA showmanship exhibitors must use a different horse in each showmanship class. - Showmanship classes with less than three (3) entries may be combined and use easiest pattern. - 3.
-No stallions will be allowed in any Showmanship event. - Showmanship contestants must show their own horse that they are safety certified on. - Animals must meet the Wyoming 4-H Horse Safety Certification requirements as a current 4-H or FFA project. - 6.
-Judging will be on the basis of exhibitor's ability to present their animal for judging, including the movement and positioning of the animal, and condition and cleanliness of the animal as it relates to being ready for show.
-Mannerisms and conduct of the showman are also included. - Preparation and showing of 4-H and FFA animals must be consistent with the Fitting Policies as stated on page 11, #9, YOUTH ANIMAL CARE/FITTING POLICY. - Participants must adhere to the 4-H and FFA Dress Code as stated on page 8, #18 and page 15 #7 & #8.
+4-H senior and FFA showmanship exhibitors must use a different horse in each showmanship class.
+Miniature horses will not be allowed to show in FFA showmanship.
+Miniatures have their own designated classes. - Showmanship classes with less than three (3) entries may be combined and use easiest pattern. - 3.
+No stallions will be allowed in any Showmanship event. - 4.
+Showmanship contestants must show their own horse that they are safety certified on. - Animals must meet the Wyoming 4-H Horse Safety Certification 5. requirements as a current 4-H or FFA project. - Judging will be on the basis of exhibitor's ability to present their 6. animal for judging, including the movement and positioning of the animal, and condition and cleanliness of the animal as it relates to being ready for show.
+Mannerisms and conduct of the showman are also included. - 7.
+Preparation and showing of 4-H and FFA animals must be consistent with the Fitting Policies as stated on page 11, #9, YOUTH ANIMAL CARE/FITTING POLICY. - Participants must adhere to the 4-H and FFA Dress Code as stated 8. on page 8, #18 and page 15 #7 & #8.